-With the Generac iQ2000, you should be able to get 12-18 miles worth of power per gallon of gasoline, as demonstrated by KmanAuto on the video below.
+With the Generac iQ2000, you should be able to get 12-18 miles worth of power per gallon of gasoline, as demonstrated by KmanAuto in the video below.

-While this might sound like an enticing idea, it’s really not safe.
+While this might sound enticing, it’s really not safe.

 You cannot charge while driving without doing some serious (and warranty-voiding) modifications to the Tesla.
 That’s definitely not advisable.